henris42/DDS-AD9910-Arduino-Shield/README.md

 </pre>

 Where V means that the component must be installed (soldered), and X - means that the component must be removed

+# GA_Flasher can be used to upload compiled firmware from "Bin" folder: https://github.com/afch/GA_Flasher